abirxdhackz/ReferAndEarnExclusiveItemBot/README.md

 - The Bot Has Options To Unban Users
 - The Bot Has Options To Delete User's Balance
 - The Bot Will Remind It's Users To Take Bonus
+- The Bot Will Restrict User From Using A New Coupon For 24 Hrs If He Used Already
+- The Bot Can Generate Specific Coupons And Specific Balance Coupon
 ## Requirements

 Before you begin, ensure you have met the following requirements: